Physical Therapy Direct Admission: (Freshman-level of entry)

 What is Direct Admission?

-Individuals with direct admission status matriculate directly from high school into the pre-professional phase of the program.
-The pre-professional phase includes the Freshman, Sophomore and Junior years at the University pursuing the 3+3 approved major options.
-If a student with direct admission status meets all progression standards after his or her junior year at the University, he or she transitions into the professional phase of the DPT Program.
-This option allows students to earn an undergraduate bachelor's degree as well as the entry-level DPT degree in a six-year time frame.
+Individuals with direct admission status matriculate directly from high school into the pre-professional and professional phase of the DPT program.
+The pre-professional phase includes the freshman, sophomore and junior years at the University.
+If a student with direct admission status meets all progression standards after his or her junior year at the University, he or she transitions directly into the professional phase of the DPT Program in the senior year.

 Who can apply for Direct Admission?